bear-rsg/cultural-studies/README.md

 # RSG Django Template

-This project is a Django-based website created by the Research Software Group.
-This is our template for all new Django projects.
+This project is a Django-based website created by the Research Software Group for the Cultural Studies research project led by Rebecca Roach, within the College of Arts and Law at the University of Birmingham.
-When you make a project please mention (in a git commit?) which version of the template project you used - E.g. "Based on django-template commit 8asde872"

-## Using this as a template to start up a new project

-* Fork this template project (just click "fork" in GitLab)
-* Change the places it talks about being a template project into your own project (e.g. name) and send a merge request to get the changes merged *in your new repository*.
-* We would not normally expect you to pull any new changes from the template into your fork, or push any changes back.
-There may be exceptions to this though.

 ## Getting Started